Daves1245/Horizon/README.md

 ## Usage
 A cross-compiler is needed to build to the i686 architecture.
-Follow the instructions at OSDevWiki to [build a cross-compiler](https://wiki.osdev.org/GCC_Cross-Compiler)
+Follow the instructions at OSDevWiki to [build a cross-compiler](https://wiki.osdev.org/GCC_Cross-Compiler) or try getting the script in `cross/` to work -- YMMV.

 Build:
 ```bash